rayburgemeestre/jirahours/README.md

 The other way around should be accounted for, I just discovered this edge case, so I feel like writing it down, might fix it later.
 For now I want to catch some sleep!

+TODO: I will soon check if we can get rid of this 15 minute constraint.. if it's not possible I'll create a workaround for the above bug.

 ## DISCLAIMER